turbot/steampipe-plugin-splunk/docs/tables/splunk_app.md

 # Table: splunk_app

-Retrieves all apps installed locally.
 An app is an application that runs on the Splunk platform.
 Apps are designed to analyze and display knowledge around a specific data source or data set.
 An app might include any or all of the following configurations: Dashboards and supporting searches that integrate knowledge of the data source and structure.

 ## Examples